Lightning-AI/pytorch-lightning/docs/source-pytorch/extensions/strategy.rst

    * - Name
      - Class
      - Description
-   * - colossalai
-     - :class:`~pytorch_lightning.strategies.ColossalAIStrategy`
-     - Colossal-AI provides a collection of parallel components for you.
-It aims to support you to write your distributed deep learning models just like how you write your model on your laptop. `Learn more. <https://www.colossalai.org/>`__
    * - fsdp
      - :class:`~pytorch_lightning.strategies.FSDPStrategy`
      - Strategy for Fully Sharded Data Parallel training. :ref:`Learn more. <advanced/model_parallel:Fully Sharded Training>`